-2.4 FIPS Approved Mode of Operation
+2.4 Modes of Operation

 The module is shipped by the manufacturer with the FIPS approved mode of operation enabled.
 FIPS-Mode operation may be turned off as needed.
-When FIPS-Mode operation is turned off, the SNMPv3 Privacy option may also be disabled.
+When FIPS-Mode operation is turned off, the SNMPv3 Privacy option may be disabled and the non-approved algorithms may be used.
 To turn FIPS-Mode operation back on, SNMPv3 Privacy must first be enabled.
 The FIPS mode status may be queried from the management application or the console interface.
 Operators may run the power-on self-tests on-demand by power-cycling the module.
 Refer to the User's Guide for more details concerning FIPS operation and SNMPv3 privacy.